huggingface/diffusers/docs/source/en/tutorials/custom_pipelines_components.md

 specific language governing permissions and limitations under the License.
 -->

+# Working with fully custom pipelines and components

 Diffusers supports the use [custom pipelines](../using-diffusers/contribute_pipeline) letting the users add any additional features on top of the [`DiffusionPipeline`].
 However, it can get cumbersome if you're dealing with a custom pipeline where its components (such as the UNet, VAE, scheduler) are also custom.

 We allow loading of such pipelines by exposing a `trust_remote_code` argument inside [`DiffusionPipeline`].
 The advantage of `trust_remote_code` lies in its flexibility.
 You can have different levels of customizations for a pipeline.
 Following are a few examples: